dmbarbour/glas/docs/GlasGUI.md

 # Glas GUI?

+TODO: this is old stuff I haven't looked at in years.
+Needs review badly.

+##

 Conventional GUI models hinder runtime composition, extension, and modification of applications.
 There is a huge disconnect between how data is computed and how it is presented and maintained in a retained mode GUI.

 I'm uncertain whether I can fix this with Glas.
 It's a huge design challenge.